 - SKIRTS MUST TOUCH THE TOP OF THE KNEE.
-Skirts that do not come to the top of the knee will have the hem removed through the Dean of Women's Office without the parents' consent.
-Please leave room for growth if altering.
+Skirts that do not touch the top of the knee will be issued a detention (Effective 8/24/21).
 The waistband of the skirt is to be worn on the waist, never on the hips and never rolled.
-Our skirt length demonstrates respect. - Girls' shorts may not be worn more than three inches above the top of the knee - Boys' shorts may not be worn more than three inches above or below the knee - Shorts may not be rolled, and the bottom of the shorts must come down to 3 inches above the knee - Shirts should be always tucked in and belts must be worn.
-Belts must be plain black, brown, or white - Slacks for Mass day must be worn with a plain black, brown, or white belt.
+Our skirt length demonstrates respect. - Girls' shorts may not be worn more than three inches above the top of the knee - Boys' shorts may not be worn more than three inches above or below the knee - Shorts may not be rolled, and the bottom of the shorts must come down to 3 inches above the knee - Shirts must be always tucked in and belts must be worn.
+Belts must be worn at all times and be plain black, brown, or white - Slacks for Mass day must be worn with a plain black, brown, or white belt.
 No patterns may appear on belts - No warm-ups or sweatpants are allowed